r0ji/watermark/README.md

 # watermark

-`watermark` is a shell script that applies a text watermark to all PDF files in the current directory.
+`watermark` is a shell script that applies a text watermark to all PDF and image files in the current directory.
 The watermark is added twice to each page of the PDF file, once on the upper half and once on the lower half.

 ## Usage